Examples of Remote Patient Monitoring: 9 Top Patient Applications

 A steady or rapid gain in daily weight may indicate that a patient's body is retaining fluid.
 Fluid retention — which can occur in the lungs, kidneys, abdomen, legs, and feet — is a common symptom of heart failure.
 But such weight gain and subsequent fluid retention can easily be missed if not regularly monitored.
 It has been shown that patients can gain 10 pounds of "extra" fluid weight before showing any symptoms besides increased weight, such as feeling unwell or experiencing swelling.

-With daily remote weight monitoring performed using a connected/smart scale, cardiologists receive alerts when cardiac decompensation occurs, permitting fast action that will help improve the patient's condition and decrease the need for hospitalization or urgent care.
+With daily remote weight monitoring performed using a connected scale, cardiologists receive alerts when cardiac decompensation occurs, permitting fast action that will help improve the patient's condition and decrease the need for hospitalization or urgent care.
 Daily weight monitoring is considered essential for effective CHF management, with the American heart Association noting that weight gain is often the first indication of worsening heart failure.

 4. Weight measurement for obesity